-Perhaps you are a bit like me—maybe the twinges of shame creep in at the thought of slowing down, taking a breath, giving space for Sabbath rest; believing that letting go of the good work will result in that work being dismantled, destroyed, or diminished—or forgotten entirely.
+Perhaps you are a bit like me.
+Maybe twinges of shame creep in at the thought of slowing down, taking a breath, giving space for Sabbath rest.
+Perhaps you’re believing that letting go of the good work will result in that work being dismantled, destroyed, or diminished—or forgotten entirely.

-As an author, I’m encouraged to keep proclaiming my message so that it catches your attention.
-As a wife, mom, and grandmother, there is always one more thing to do to tend to those I love.
-As a minister, it’s tempting to push rest to the side as long as there are needs yet unmet, as if rest is either our one-day-down-the-road compensation—or an outright crime.
+As an author, I’m encouraged to keep proclaiming my message so it catches your attention.
+And as a wife, mom, and grandmother, there is always one more thing to do to tend to those I love.
+As a minister, it’s tempting to push rest to the side as long as there are needs yet unmet.
+It’s as if rest is either our one-day-down-the-road compensation—or an outright crime.

 Take a moment.
-Take a breath.
+Just take a breath.
 And most of all, remember: God delights in giving us Sabbath rest.

 How do you typically embrace Sabbath in the midst of a busy life?
-How might Ronne’s article encourage you to view it from a different perspective?
+And how might Ronne’s article encourage you to view it from a different perspective?

 15 SIMPLE WAYS TO ADD JOY TO YOUR DAY IN LESS THAN AN HOUR